seifEddy/seifEddy/README.md

 - 📄 Know about my experiences [in my resume](https://drive.google.com/file/d/1UL9E1p-0TCwpDfeMWwjahK5n3utd-Xxm/view?usp=sharing)

-- ⚡ Selected Projects **Handled ROS (Robot Operating System) based project in the framework of autonomous navigation of mobile robots in dynamic environments (experimenting with Turtlebot2 mobile robot)**
+- ⚡ Selected Projects <br>
+    - Handled ROS (Robot Operating System) based project in the framework of autonomous navigation of mobile robots in dynamic environments (experimenting with Turtlebot2 mobile robot)<br>
+    - Investigated and experimented with different mobile robotics disciplines such as dynamic and/or kinematic modeling, perception, localization, mapping, and control<br>
+    - Designed and implemented a ROS node to control the TIAGo robot<br>
+    - Designed and assembled a TIAGo-like robot in Gazebo simulator<br>
+    - Designed and experimentally evaluated novel improvements to the particle filter algorithm for better mobile robot localization<br>
+    - Implemented Deep Reinforcement Learning algorithms such as DQN, DDQN, and Deep V-Network in the framework of social autonomous navigation in mobile robotics<br>
+    - Supervised, designed, and engineered ROS based 3D printed robotic arm<br>
+    - Designed, and controlled a 3D model of quadcopter with a slung payload<br>
+    - Designed, and controlled a 3D model of an excavator in Gazebo using ROS<br>
+    - Designed a ROS and Qt-based graphical user interface to remotely control an omnidirectional mobile robot<br>
+    - Designed intelligent mobile robot using National Instruments myRIO board<br>
+    - Developed efficient real-time PID controller for IMU-based self-balancing robot<br>
+    - Designed intelligent system for color-based objects selection<br>
+    - Designed and engineered optimized power PCB for multiple DC motors using ISIS Proteus IDE<br>

 - ⚡ Fun fact **I really don't know how to stop learning**